 The propane section has my favorite aspect of the museum, their simulated hot air balloon ride.
 While firmly attached to the ground, the ride uses aerial video, moving floorboards, lights, and sound to do a nice job simulating a ride over industrial sites in the area.

 This is just one of many great interactive elements that are scattered throughout the museum.
-Interactive exhibits include the ability to listen to industrial workers talk about their industries, machine that tests how much horsepower you can generate, interactive maps, and much more.
+Interactive exhibits include the ability to listen to industrial workers talk about their industries, a machine that tests how much horsepower you can generate, interactive maps, and much more.

 These interactive elements move the National Museum of Industrial Museum from being simply a history museum into being a great learning environment that is sure to interest both adults and children.

 Because of this, I was very impressed with the quality and attention to detail at the museum.
 If you are looking for something great to do in Bethlehem, PA, you won’t want to miss the National Museum of Industrial History.

 Note: My visit to the National Museum of Industrial Museum was hosted by the facility.
 However, the opinions expressed are my own.